fengyuanchen/cropper/README.md

 The aspect ratio of the cropping zone. e.g., "2", "1.3", "0.5", etc..
 Just set it with "auto" to free ratio.

+### fixed

+- type: boolean
+- default: false

+If true the cropping zone remains fixed and you drag the image around instead of the zone.

 #### data

 - type: object